google/go-cloud/CONTRIBUTING.md

 -   Ensure that the first line summary starts with the primary package affected, followed by a colon, followed by a short summary of the change, like "blob/gcsblob: made more blobby (#123)".
--   If the change is addressing an issue, make the commit message ends with a block of "Updates #123" and/or "Fixes #456", one issue number per line.
+-   If the change is addressing an issue, make the commit message end with a block of "Updates #123" and/or "Fixes #456", one issue number per line.
 -   Don't include the automatically added code-review commit lines like "Fixed some stuff" or "Addressed feedback".